donalthurley/articles/bitcoin.md

 a useless task like the ones given to Sysyphus, but one that can then be checked by the other generals and will prove his good intentions.

 Second and third generation cryptocurrency platforms are moving to the more efficient Proof of Stake approach.
-This is where participants put a deposit of some crypto coins down and are prepared to lose them if they are not considered trustworthy.
+This is where participants put down a deposit of some crypto coins down and are prepared to lose them if they are not considered trustworthy.
 In the allegory this would be like the generals staking some of their own physical gold coins as a sign of good faith.

 It is very obvious that Proof of Stake is a far superior approach because it doesn't incur the high energy cost of Proof of Work.